TL;DR

 Applications of market segmentation

-All firms segment their markets and many people in business spend their days developing and working with segments.
+All firms segment their markets.
+Many people in business spend their days developing and working with segments.
 For example:

 - Marketers use market segmentation in their planning (e.g., Coca-Cola develops some products for the diet segment).